 13.9 Maintain a good working relationship with the Administrative Vice President, proactively bringing issues of relevance to their attention, meeting with them on a weekly basis.

-I believe Georgia and I have a good relationship and we have a weekly meeting scheduled.
+I believe Georgia and I have a good working relationship and we have a weekly meeting scheduled.

 13.10 Perform the general duties of all Executive Officers.